nus-cs2103/website-base/admin/usingThisWebsite.md

 ### Printing Textbook Content

+A PDF version of the full textbook (<tooltip content="i.e., contains examinable topics only">optimized for exam reference</tooltip>) will be provided at the start of the semester.

-Printer-friendly version %%(indicated by {{icon_print}} icon)%% have been provided for each chapter and the whole book.
+In addition, printer-friendly version %%(indicated by {{icon_print}} icon)%% have been provided for each chapter and the whole book.
 You can use them for saving as pdf files or printing.

 ### Making this Website Better